DevExpress/devextreme-vue/README.md

 We also provide TypeScript declarations for DevExtreme Components.
 Strict typing allows you to catch many bugs and improve your workflow by adding features like auto-completion and automated refactoring.

-[Here](https://github.com/DevExpress/devextreme-examples/tree/18_1/webpack-vue-typescript) you can find a simple example of using DevExtreme Vue components with TypeScript.
+[This](https://github.com/DevExpress/devextreme-examples/tree/18_1/webpack-vue-typescript) example demonstrates how to use DevExtreme Vue components with TypeScript.

 ## <a name="data-layer-and-utils"></a>DevExtreme Data Layer and Utils ##
 The DevExtreme includes a [Data Layer](https://js.devexpress.com/Documentation/Guide/Data_Layer/Data_Layer/) and [Utils](https://js.devexpress.com/Documentation/ApiReference/Common/utils/) that can be helpful in different scenarios.